Muhd-Farhad/GradeLedger/README.md

 # GradeLedger

-Made for Data Science Project Assignment.
+Made as part Data Science Project Assignmentand further deploy for the ease of use for BSD Students.

 Grade Ledger helps you to achieve academic excellence by steering you into a proper learning path.